 How do Surety and Contract Bonds work?

-Surety and Contract Bonds are three party contracts where the "Surety" (typically an insurer) provides a guarantee to the Principal of a Contract that the contractor will carry out works according to the terms of the contract and will not default, the Principal of the Contract is the beneficiary of this bond not the contractor themselves - this is despite the fact that the Contractor arranges the bond and pays the premium.
+Surety and Contract Bonds are three party contracts where the "Surety" (typically an insurer) provides a guarantee to the Principal of a Contract that the contractor will carry out works according to the terms and conditions of the contract without default.
+Should the contractor default, the bond provider is committed to pay.
+Therefore, the principal is the beneficiary of this bond not the contractor, despite the contractor being the one to arrange the bond and pay for the premium.

 Surety and Contract Bonds are unable to be cancelled by the Surety.
 In the event of a claim the Surety must pay the Principal their full entitlement under the Bond.
-However, the Surety retains the right to seek the full recovery of funds from the contractor - this is why as long as a contractor is deemed able to fulfil their contractual obligations, the risk to the Surety is quite low, and therefore Bonds are able to be arranged with less emphasis on financial security and more on the performance and abilities of the contractors business.
+The Surety however retains the right to seek the full recovery of funds from the contractor.
+Therefore, as long as the contractor is deemed able to fulfil their contractual obligations, the risk to the Surety is quite low, and Bonds are able to be arranged with less emphasis on financial security and more on the performance and abilities of the contractors business.

 - Performance Bonds

 - Bid Bonds